Cyclone Nisarga: Coronavirus patients evacuated ahead of storm in Mumbai

-(CNN)Coronavirus patients are among more than 100,000 people evacuated from low-lying coastal areas in India's western states ahead of a cyclone set to make landfall near Mumbai in Maharashtra.
+(CNN)Coronavirus patients were among more than 100,000 people evacuated from low-lying coastal areas in India's western states as a cyclone advanced toward Mumbai in Maharashtra on Wednesday.

+Cyclone Nisarga made landfall at around 1 p.m. local time (3:30 a.m.
+ET) with wind speeds of up to 110 kph (68 mph), according to the Indian Meteorological Department (IMD).

+The cyclone, which formed in the Arabian sea on Tuesday morning, hit Alibag town, south of Mumbai.

 Cyclones in that part of the country are relatively rare -- Mumbai, India's financial center and home to 18 million people, was last hit by a major storm in 1948.

-The predicted arrival of Cyclone Nisarga on Wednesday comes as Maharashtra grapples with India's worst coronavirus outbreak.
+The arrival of Cyclone Nisarga on Wednesday comes as Maharashtra grapples with India's worst coronavirus outbreak.
 Hospitals are struggling to treat an influx of patients as the confirmed number of cases in that state passes 72,300, with more than 2,400 deaths.

-Cyclone Nisarga is moving northeastwards about 175 kilometers (108 miles) from Mumbai, with wind speeds of up to 110 kph (68 mph), according to the Indian Meteorological Department (IMD).

-The cyclone, which intensified into a deep depression over the Arabian sea on Tuesday morning, is expected to make landfall Wednesday afternoon local time in Alibaug town, south of Mumbai, K Sathi Devi, head of IMD's National Weather Forecasting Center said.

-Ahead of landfall, the cyclone is expected to strengthen to the equivalent of just below a Category 1 Atlantic hurricane, or a Severe Cyclonic Storm in the West Pacific.
+Ahead of landfall, the cyclone strengthened to the equivalent of just below a Category 1 Atlantic hurricane, or a Severe Cyclonic Storm in the West Pacific.

 The states of Maharashtra and Gujarat, and the Union Territories of Dadra and Nagar Haveli, and Daman and Diu along India's west coast are likely to be the most impacted by the storm.
 The biggest threat will come from intense rainfall that could lead to deadly flooding in and around Mumbai and surrounding areas of Maharashtra and Gujarat.